 Unless you physically have access to the exact racket a tennis pro uses, it’s impossible to know for sure.

 We know the vast majority have head light rackets, as pro players want more control and they can generate a lot of power by themselves.

-However, a few may lean towards a more even balance, or a head heavy racket.
+However, a few may lean towards a more even balance, or a head-heavy racket.
 This suits baseliners who really want a lot of power in their shots.
-Carlos Moya apparently used a racket which was 7 points head heavy!
+Carlos Moya apparently used a racket that was 7 points head heavy!